 The status of the incident must be reported at least once every 24 hours.
-The local Agency Administrator may require additional reporting times.
+The agency administrator may require additional reporting times.
 Incident status is reported on the Incident Status Summary (ICS-209) and associated continuation sheet.
 Establish time requirements that will meet both the local, Geographic Area Coordinator Center (GACC) and National Interagency Fire Center requirements.